antonigoo/LIPHE-processing/README.md

 ```

 ## Hyperqueue integration
 From version 22.05.0-edge: Hyperqueue integration is built-in into Nextflow.
 We can use `executor = "hyperqueue"`.
+Not that for older versions, instead of `executor = "hyperqueue"` we have to use `executor = "hq"`.
 Set up and commands are taken from: https://docs.csc.fi/apps/hyperqueue/.
 Another configuration available here: https://docs.csc.fi/support/tutorials/nextflow-hq/.
 ```bash
 module load nextflow